 Take the time to understand what’s important to each individual and what motivates them.
 When you know these things, you’ll be able to understand how they operate and be able to better structure benefits and perks so that they’re applicable to their lives.
 Getting to know each team member as individuals will also allow you to keep them happy in their roles and avoid turnover.

 In your interactions and conversations with your team, be respectful, show humility, and make it personal.
 By developing a rapport with each contributor and showing you’ve made a personal investment in them, they’ll be motivated to work hard for you and for the business.
-Also, remember that when you act like a person and show your human side, people notice and respond.
+Remember that when you act like a person and show your human side, people notice and respond.

 4. Communicate regularly